- Location: Utah

-If you sell it to a private individual, sign the title over to the new owner and give that to them along with the current registration certificate, current safety and emissions certificates, and completed and signed bill of sale.
+If you sell it to a private individual, sign the title over to the new owner and give that to them along with the current registration certificate, current safety and emissions certificates, and completed and signed Bill of Sale (Form TC-843).
 Then take the license plates off the car so you're not liable for any parking or traffic tickets the new owner gets.
 The new owner is responsible for getting a new title, a new registration, and new plates at the DMV.

 Selling Without a Title